New or updated entries indicated with or . Labels expire in 30-60 days.

-As X–suffixes were new to the amateur radio service, I opted to research W2XQ's call history.
+As X–suffixes were new to the amateur radio service in 1977, I opted to research W2XQ's call history.
 The results are interesting.
 The history begins at Union College in Schenectady, New York.
 1

 "Union College in Schenectady was a premier place for the study of electrical engineering in the 20th century.
 Student radio began there in 1910.
 The first 'wireless telegraph' was set up there by Howard Olwin Thorne and Gustave Huthsteiner.
 They created a 180 ft. high antenna pole.
 It had an antenna 225 ft. long and 15 feet wide."
 2

 "In 1916 a radio shack was built on the side of the Electrical Engineering Building…" 3

 The 2XQ call first appears on June 15, 1919 in the Department of Commerce (DOC) (predecessor to the FCC) records as a new "Special Land Station," later published in the DOC's monthly "Radio Service Bulletin" number 33 dated January 2, 1920.
 4

 (Tap or click on the images to view them full-size.)

 The 2XQ call appeared in the DOC callbook of June 30, 1920.

 A photo and story of the station was published in the July 1921 issue of Wireless Age; see page 31 ff.

 "In the summer of 1921, an article featuring the station noted that not only were the Thursday night concerts continuing, but the station had added Sunday night sermons prepared by Union College President C. A. Richmond.
 The same article also reported that the station, 'equipped with the most modern of apparatus,' had been heard as far away as 1,200 miles (1,900 kilometers)."